Restoration of the wetland and ecosystems connectivity

 Summary

-In northern Kenya, young pastoralists are leading a new wave of restoration.
-Traditionally herding cattle, they now dig semi-circular bunds to trap rainwater and revive degraded land, helping bring life back to exhausted grazing areas.
-Their work is part of a broader effort involving local coalitions, community committees, and county governments to secure six wildlife and livestock corridors and document vital water and pasture resources.
+In northern Kenya, young pastoralists are taking on new roles in landscape restoration.
+Traditionally herding cattle, they now dig semicircular bunds to improve water infiltration and restore degraded grazing areas.
+Their work is part of a broader effort involving local coalitions, community committees, and county governments to secure wildlife and livestock corridors and document vital water and pasture resources.

-Alongside this, nature-positive enterprises, from sustainable harvesting to local tree nurseries, are giving communities new ways to earn incomes without degrading the land.
-Combined with participatory land-use plans and traditional knowledge, these efforts build fairer, more resilient rangelands where people and wildlife can coexist.
-The hope is for a future in which restored soil, healthy vegetation, and thriving communities support both local prosperity and biodiversity.
+Alongside this, nature-positive enterprises—including sustainable harvesting and local tree nurseries—are giving communities new ways to earn income without degrading the land.
+Combined with participatory land-use plans and traditional knowledge, these efforts are building fairer, more resilient rangelands where people and wildlife can coexist.

 Project Connections